jest-community/vscode-jest/setup-wizard.md

 This is an interactive tool to help users set up vscode-jest extension if the default configuration is not sufficient.

-_(As in v4, wizard is released as a beta product.
-We appreciate you trying out and help improving it so it can be more useful for the community 👍)_
+_(The setup wizard is released as a beta product in v4.
+Thank you for trying it out! 👍  Please don't hesitate to make suggestion or file issues so we can quickly improve and make it more useful for the community.)_

 ---